 Tuition Credits/Refunds.
-To be eligible for tuition credits, a student must complete a Program Change Form before the tuition credit deadlines of the semester or term.
+To be eligible for tuition credits, a student must complete a Program Change Form before the tuition credit deadline for the semester or term.
 The date of withdrawal for purposes of tuition credit shall be the date on which the Office of the Registrar (or the office of the student's regional campus or center) receives the official Program Change Form.
 Tuition credits will only be granted for students who officially drop or withdraw in writing before the deadline.
+If eligible, a refund check will be generated within 14 days of the date your student account goes into a credit status.
+Checks are mailed to your mailing address.